bonny/WordPress-Simple-Fields/readme.txt

 == Changelog ==

+#### Version 1.0.x
+- Added: Add button added to bottom of the added field groups.
+Will be visible when more than 1 field group is added.
+- Changed: moved to a two column mode/appearance.
+Makes the fields take upp less space, without making it more clutter free.
+-

 #### Version 1.0.3
 - Added: Added options for returning values as "Extended Return Values".
 Very useful when working with for example files: